jfxueX/bash/commands/local/sed-microcode.md

   all variables have been zeroed/offed/emptyed

-- all commands, have a `pop ps` and a `push ps`, to enforce that they really operate on patern space
+- all commands, have a `pop ps` and a `push ps`, to enforce that they really operate on *pattern space*

 - the `print ps to stdout` `microcode` below, prints an extra newline after the print the `ps` itself